Jamie Donley

-Jamie Paul Donley (born 3 January 2005) is a Northern Irish professional footballer who plays as a forward for EFL Championship team Stoke City on loan from club Tottenham Hotspur.
+Jamie Paul Donley (born 3 January 2005) is a Northern Irish professional footballer who plays as a midfielder for club Luton Town, on loan from club Tottenham Hotspur.
 Born in Northern Ireland and raised in England, he was a youth international for both countries, before opting to play for the Northern Ireland national team at senior level.

 Club career

 Tottenham Hotspur

-Donley was born on 3 January 2005, in Antrim,.
+Donley was born on 3 January 2005, in Antrim.
 He grew up in Colchester, and attended the Gilberd School.
 He began his football career in the youth academy of Colchester Villa Youth Football Club, before moving to Tottenham Hotspur in 2013, at the age of eight.
 Donley made his debut for Tottenham Under-18s team in November 2020 against Leicester City, scoring a goal.
 During the 2020–21 season, he netted three goals in 10 appearances in the Under-18 Premier League.
 The following season, Donley secured a double victory in the Under-17 and Under-18 Premier League Cup, appearing in both finals.
 On 12 January 2022 he signed his first professional contract with Tottenham.

 On 19 March 2023, he extended his contract with Tottenham until 2027.
 His performances at the start of the 2023–24 PL2 Season saw him named the October Player of the Month, in addition to a nomination for the August award.
 Donley's senior debut occurred on 3 December 2023 in the 3–3 away draw against Manchester City in the Premier League, when he came on as a substitute for Brennan Johnson in the sixth minute of added time at the end of the second half.